LukeHenry04/CSE168_websites/FinalWriteup.md

 <img src="/SMOKE_bottomCubicInterpolation.gif" alt="Alt Text" width="200" height="200">

 After implementing the main fluid simulator, I also added a vortex confinement force, also as described in the Stanford paper above, which tries to add back some of the spiraling turbulent patterns that are lost between the interpolation, advection approximations, and finite resolution grid.
-This force is proportional to the gradient of the curl of the velocity field, and added in makes the simulation look like this:
+This force is proportional to the gradient of the curl of the velocity field, and added in makes the simulation look like this (rendered with darker smoke and linear interpolation):
 <img src="/LerpVortex.gif" alt="Alt Text" width="400" height="400">